 You can also expand what you can watch with Amazon Prime by adding some Prime TV channels to your account.
 These aren’t free but they’re definitely cheaper than buying cable TV packages, so we recommend checking them out.

-Also curious about our recommendation for the best movies on Amazon Prime?
-Here you are:
+If you’re also curious about our recommendation for the best movies on Amazon Prime, take a look.